dyno-might/dyno-might.github.io/_posts/2022-10-06-prediction-market-causation.md

 We all want to make good decisions.
 But it’s hard because we aren’t sure what’s going to happen.

-Like, say you want to know if CO2 emissions will go up in 10 years.
+Like, say you want to know if CO₂ emissions will go up in 10 years.
 One of our best ideas is to have people bet.
 For example, I might wager my \$4 that emissions will go up against your \$1 that they will go down.
 If lots of people bet in a market, the final prices combine everyone’s wisdom and information.
-If bets were to stabilize at a 4:1 ratio, that suggests that the odds of emissions going up are 4 times larger than the odds of emissions going down, i.e.,
+If bets were to stabilize at a 4:1 ratio, that suggests that the odds of emissions going up are 4 times larger than the odds of emissions going down, i.e.

 <var class="eq">P[emissions up] ≈ 0.80</var>

 <var class="eq">P[emissions down] ≈ 0.20.</var>

 But when you want to make *decisions*, you often need more information.
-Say someone comes up with a treaty to reduce CO2 emissions.
+Say someone comes up with a treaty to reduce CO₂ emissions.
 If you want to know if the treaty will work, you can have people make *conditional* bets.
 For example, I might bet my \$9 against your \$1 with these rules:

 1. In 10 years, we check if (A) the treaty became law, and (B) emissions went up.
 2. If the treaty became law and emissions went up, you pay me \$1.